 Cancer is a general term used to describe a disturbance of cellular growth and refers to a group of diseases and not a single disease entity.
-There are currently more than 150 different known types of cancer.
 Because cancer is a cellular disease, it can arise from any body tissue, with manifestations that result from failure to control the proliferation and maturation of cells.

 Test selection depends on history, clinical manifestations, and index of suspicion for a particular cancer.